flatten-official/flatten-somalia/README.md

 ## Prerequisites

-If you haven't already installed node, please get that setup:
+If you haven't already installed Node, please get that setup:

 We highly recommend that you use nvm to make sure that we are all using the same node and npm versions across the field.